mawinkler/playground-one/docs/getting-started/configuration.md

 Set/update:

+- `PGO Environment Name`: Your to be built environment name.
+It MUST NOT be longer than 12 characters.
 - `Access IPs/CIDRs`:
   - If you're running on a local Ubuntu server or are using Playground One Container locally (not on Cloud9), get your public IP and set the value to `<YOUR IP>/32` or type `pub` and let the config tool detect your public IP.
-  - If you're working on a Cloud9 you need enter two public IP/CIDRs separated by `,`.
+  - If you're working on a Cloud9 you need to enter a second public IP/CIDRs.
     1. Public IP from your Cloud9 or type `pub`.
     2. Public IP from your local client.
   - If you want someone else grant access to your environment just add another IP/CIDR.